mmdagent-ex/site-doc/content.en/docs/49_motion_layer.md

              |- onehandwave.vmd            motion: waving a hand
              +- walk.vmd                   motion: walking

-Please launch `example_motion.mdf` in MMDAgent-EX.
-It will start in a state where the `walk.vmd` motion is looping as shown below.
+Start `example_motion.mdf` with MMDAgent-EX.
+It will start with the motion `walk.vmd` looping as shown below.

 {{< figure src="/mov/walk.gif" alt="walking gene" width="400px">}}

-In this state, pressing the `1` key will make Gene look at us.
-This is the "gaze.vmd" motion that only involves looking to the left, overlaid on the walking motion.
+In this state, pressing the 1 key makes Gene glance toward you.
+This overlays the gaze motion `gaze.vmd` (just looking to the left) on top of the walking motion.

 {{< figure src="/mov/walk-gaze.gif" alt="gazing while walking" width="400px">}}

-Furthermore, pressing the `2` key will overlay the hand-waving motion `onehandwave.vmd`.
-The `onehandwave.vmd` motion only defines a smiling face and the movement of the right arm.
-By overlaying this on the walking and looking-left motions, you can observe how to control actions such as "looking at us and greeting at any time".
+Pressing 2 overlays the waving motion `onehandwave.vmd`. `onehandwave.vmd` defines only a smiling facial expression and the right-arm motion; by layering it over the walking and gaze motions you can see how to control behavior like "glance and greet at arbitrary timings".

 {{< figure src="/mov/all.gif" alt="walking, gazing, and smiling" width="400px">}}

-## Motion Aliases and List Display
+## Running example

-Looking at the `.fst` script `example_motion.fst` from the demo above, you can see that after the script is launched, pressing the `1` key triggers `gaze.vmd`, and pressing the `2` key triggers `onehandwave.vmd` to play, each under `MODEL_ADD`.
+If you look at the .fst script `example_motion.fst` used in the demo above, you can see it is written so that pressing the 1 key after startup plays `gaze.vmd` and pressing the 2 key plays `onehandwave.vmd` via MOTION_ADD.

 {{<fst>}}
 0 LOOP: